sleuth-io/sleuth-gitbook-docs/integrations-1/impact-sources/metrics/datadog.md

 ## About the integration

-Datadog is an metric monitoring service that helps DevOps teams discover, triage, and prioritize their observability data in real-time.
+Datadog is a metric monitoring service that helps DevOps teams discover, triage, and prioritize their observability data in real-time.
 Before you start, you should already have a Datadog account and your environment setup and running.
 If not, head over to Datadog to get things started.
 Once you're done, return to Sleuth so you can complete setup of the integration.

 ## Setting up the integration